thoughtspot/thoughtspot.github.io/_end-user/r-scripts/about-r-in-thoughtspot.md

 permalink: /:collection/:path.html
 ---

+{% include note.html content="R scripts are not available in the beta version of Answer V2.
+To use R scripts, turn Answer V2 off from the <strong>Data</strong> panel on the <strong>Search</strong> page." %}

 R is a popular open source programming language for statistical computing, machine learning, and AI.
 ThoughtSpot makes R analysis available as a fully integrated feature.

 {% include note.html content="Custom R is disabled by default.
 To turn on custom R scripting, contact your site administrator." %}